Mount Riverview

 Mount Riverview shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 31.7% among residents aged 15+, surpassing the SA4 region average of 23.9%.
+The area's educational profile is notable regionally, with university qualification rates of 31.7% among residents aged 15+, surpassing the SA4 region average of 23.9%.
 Bachelor degrees are most prevalent at 20.1%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.9%).
-Trade and technical skills are prominent, with 38.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 13.7% and certificates at 24.3%.
+Vocational credentials are also common, with 38.0% of residents aged 15+ holding such qualifications – advanced diplomas account for 13.7% while certificates make up 24.3%.

 Educational participation is high, with 29.5% of residents currently enrolled in formal education.
 This includes 10.1% in primary education, 8.7% in secondary education, and 4.7% pursuing tertiary education.